joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 # Arch Linux install with full disk encryption using LUKS2 - Logical Volumes with LVM2 - Secure Boot - TPM2 Setup
 A complete Arch Linux installation guide with **LUKS2** full disk encryption, and logical volumes with **LVM2**, and added security using **Secure Boot** with **Unified Kernel Image** and **TPM2 LUKS** key enrollment for auto unlocking encrypted root.

-Firstly, Acquire an installation image.
+Firstly, acquire an installation image.
 Visit the Download page and, acquire the ISO file and the respective GnuPG signature, and flash it to a USB drive and boot off it.

 It is recommended to verify the image signature before use, especially when downloading from an _HTTP mirror_, where downloads are generally prone to be intercepted to serve malicious images.